 - Keyword Blocking of HTTP Traffic

 - Firewall Rules

 - Add Custom Services to Allow or Block

 - Schedule for Firewall Rules

 - Security Event Email Notifications

+- Allow or Block Access to Your Network

 Keyword Blocking of HTTP Traffic

 Use keyword blocking to prevent certain types of HTTP traffic from accessing your network.
 The blocking can be always or according to a schedule.